DiligentGraphics/DiligentEngine/README.md

 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=An%20easy-to-use%20cross-platform%20graphics%20library%20that%20takes%20full%20advantage%20of%20%23Direct3D12%20and%20%23VulkanAPI&url=https://github.com/DiligentGraphics/DiligentEngine)

 [Diligent Engine](http://diligentgraphics.com/diligent-engine/) is a lightweight cross-platform graphics API abstraction library and rendering framework.
-It is designed to take full advantage of Direct3D12, Vulkan and Metal, while supporting older platforms via Direct3D11, OpenGL and OpenGLES.
+It is designed to take full advantage of Direct3D12, Vulkan, Metal and WebGPU, while supporting older platforms via Direct3D11, OpenGL, OpenGLES and WebGL.
 Diligent Engine exposes common front-end  API and uses HLSL as universal shading language on all platforms and rendering back-ends.
 Platform-specific shader representations (GLSL, MSL, DX bytecode or SPIRV) can be used with corresponding back-ends.
 The engine is intended to be used as graphics subsystem in a game engine or any other 3D application.
 It is distributed under [Apache 2.0 license](License.txt) and is free to use.